plzm/azure-vm-disk-swap/readme.md

 You can run these scripts individually, or run [00-all.sh](scripts/01-deploy-infra/00-all.sh), or run the GHA workflow [01-deploy-infra.yml](.github/workflows/01-deploy-infra.yml), to deploy these infrastructure components so the remaining scripts and workflows work.

 Alternately, if you have your own versions of these infrastructure components, you can use those.
-Just alter the environment variables script appropriately so that the various scripts and workflows know how to find your existing infrastructure components.
+Just alter [set-env-vars.sh](scripts/set-env-vars.sh) appropriately so that the various scripts and workflows know how to find your existing infrastructure components.

 #### [scripts/02-deploy-prod-vm/](scripts/02-deploy-prod-vm/)